The 403(b) Basics

 Participants have the option of making pre-tax 403(b) contributions, Roth 403(b) contributions, or as a combination of the two.
 Total contributions cannot exceed the year's contribution limit.
 Not all employers offer a Roth 403(b), nor are they required to do so.
 Check with your employer for details.

 This is permitted, but individual employers may not make this option available.
 Check with your employer for details.
+Another option is to move money from a former employer into a rollover IRA with a vendor of your choice.

 Fees, operating rules, and investment objectives can vary greatly among vendors and across investments.
 Therefore, it is important to understand all of these before you begin contributing to any 403(b) investment.
 Additionally, some investments impose surrender charges or restrictions on withdrawals.
 It is important to know if there are surrender charges or restrictions on withdrawals before investing.